Transform your $HAI holdings into Hacken shareholder status. Only 100 slots available. > Learn more and join the waitlist here.

 General job platforms: Hired, Indeed, Glassdoor

-Understand which kind of work relationship is more suitable for your needs.
-Whether to hire full-time employees or outsource to external staff.
+Understand which kind of work relationship is more suitable for your needs, whether to hire full-time employees or outsource to external staff.
 There are different platforms for that.
-Moreover, you can outsource all your development needs to outsource companies.
+Moreover, you can outsource all your development needs to outsource companies, including Webisoft, Peiko, or Labrys.

 Project-based option offers lower costs but less control over the quality of developers and less comprehensive interaction.
 The project-based option usually involves hiring a team of blockchain developers from third-party companies to complete your project.
 The method is less expensive as you do not have to house your development team, but you also lose control over operational processes.